 - Invisible to Normals: The gods and demigods, unless they choose to be seen and/or heard.

 - Irony: When Hera says that during a wedding the attention belongs solely on the bride and groom and on the goddess that made the union possible.
 What she does not know is that it was Thalia's blessing (At least in part) that made that particular union possible.
 Thalia of course lampshades this in her thoughts.

 - Lighter and Softer: Some characters get happier fates than the ones in the original myths:

 - In the original myth, she was turned into a laurel tree; instead Daphne was spirited away, the laurel tree was left in her place, and became a huntress of Artemis.

-- In the original myth, she was stuck repeating the words of others until she either faded away or Pan caused her death (by having her torn apart by panicking shepherds); instead Echo regains her voice, spends a time as one of Artemis’ huntresses and (when Hera became suspicious) Pan helped her fake her death.
-They are now in a shockingly committed relationship with each other and she visits with the other huntresses when they’re off duty.
+- In the original myth, she was stuck repeating the words of others until she either faded away or Pan caused her death (by having her torn apart by panicking shepherds); instead Echo regains her voice, spends a time as one of Artemis' huntresses and Pan helped her fake her death when Hera became suspicious.
+They are now in a shockingly committed relationship with each other and she visits with the other huntresses when they're off duty.

 - In the original myth, she was turned into a bear and slain by Artemis; instead Callisto was healed and hidden in the constellations Ursa.